InsanusMokrassar/ktgbotapi/tgbotapi.extensions.api/README.md

 ## What is it?

-It is wrapper library for [tgbotapi.core](../tgbotapi.core/README.md).
+It is wrapper library for [TelegramBotAPI Core](../tgbotapi.core/README.md).
 Here you can find extensions for `RequestsExecutor`, which are more look like Telegram Bot API requests and in the same time have more obvious signatures to help understand some restrictions in Telegram system.